PCJohn/ocr-mask-dataset/README.md

 | SynSlides | **element-level, not line-level** | yes — filters annotation category *names* against an include/exclude keyword list (`src/datasets/synslides.py`), since this dataset's exact category schema wasn't independently verified from this environment |
 | DocLayNet | **line-level** (genuinely fine-grained, not a heuristic fix) | yes — excludes `Picture` always, excludes `Table` by default |
 | NVIDIA multilingual | **word/line-level quads** (genuinely fine-grained) | n/a — pure text dataset, but synthetic not real |

-Two distinct problems were found and fixed here:
-1. **A real bug**: both PubLayNet and SynSlides annotate *all* layout elements (including images/figures/charts), and the original processors here included every annotation regardless of category — so image/infographic regions were being rasterized into the "text" mask.
-Both now filter by category before building polygons.
-2. **A real limitation, mitigated but not eliminated**: PubLayNet and SynSlides annotate whole text *blocks* (a full paragraph, a full title), not individual lines — that's inherent to how those datasets were labeled, not something a processing script can invent finer boxes for.
-To reduce the effect, samples from these two datasets are marked `coarse=True`, and `save_sample()` (see `src/common.py`) applies an **intensity-based refinement**: within each coarse box, it keeps only the pixels that Otsu thresholding identifies as actual text strokes, instead of flood-filling the entire block including its background whitespace.
-This meaningfully tightens the mask but is still a heuristic, not ground truth — expect it to occasionally under- or over-segment on unusual backgrounds (e.g. a title block with a colored banner behind it).
-Disable it with `--no-refine-coarse-masks` if you want to compare against the old flood-fill behavior or roll your own refinement.

-Every processed sample records whether it came from a coarse source (`coarse_source: true/false` in `meta.jsonl`), so you can filter, upweight, or exclude coarse-sourced samples per your training needs — e.g. if you care a lot about fine-grained masks, you could train primarily on CORD/NAF/TextOCR/BSTD and use PubLayNet/SynSlides only for scale/diversity, or exclude them from an eval set to keep your metrics honest.

 ## Notes on masks vs boxes